Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Diaphragm pumps use a flexible membrane that expands the volume of the pumping chamber bringing in the fluid by opening the inlet valve, then compresses to push out the materials through the outlet valve.
 The hermetically sealed diaphragm pumps are safe for pumping hazardous and corrosive liquids.

-For help selecting the most efficient pump for your project, call us at (760) 821-8112 or submit a request.
+For help selecting a pipe float, hose, or pump, call us at (760) 821-8112 or submit a request today.

 Slurry Pump Applications